evijit/chrome-new-tab-vocab/README.md

 1. Check "Developer Mode" in the upper right
 1. Click "Unload Packed Extension..." and select the cloned repo folder
 1. Done! :tada: :balloon: :confetti_ball: :tada: :balloon: :confetti_ball:

+This is a fork of the original repo that uses the [Wordset dictionary](https://github.com/wordset/wordset-dictionary) since the original GRE dictionary data is broken.